 \end{figure}

 Indeed, the SPMME SSMs were originally brought to our attention when the He SSM was deployed in Wan et al.\cite{Wan2016}, with the claim that the He SSM explains the behaviour of CMZ RPCs.
-Wan et al. argue that a slowly mitosing population of bona fide stem cells, at the utmost retinal periphery, divides asymmetrically to populate the CMZ with He-SSM-governed RPCs.
+Wan et al. argue that a slowly dividing population of bona fide stem cells, at the utmost retinal periphery, divides asymmetrically to populate the CMZ with He-SSM-governed RPCs.
 In other words, the usual suggestion that CMZ RPCs undergo a somewhat different process than embryonic RPCs, perhaps recapitulating across the peripheral-central axis some progression of states or lineage phases that embryonic RPCs pass through in time\cite{Harris1998}, is repudiated in favour of one model which describes the behaviour of all RPCs throughout the life of the organism, with the addition of a small population of stem cells to keep the CMZ stocked with RPCs.
 If so, this might suggest that the problem of activating quiescent stem cells in the retina is simply that- one need only sort out how to throw the proliferative switch in these cells, since the proliferative and fate specification behaviours of the resultant RPCs will reliably be the same as those observed in development.

 While we determined that the SPMME is not a particularly good explanation for RPC lineage outcomes, we still felt that the SSMs associated with this explanation might be used to elucidate this point.
 In particular, if it is the case that the He SSM provides good estimates of lineage size and proliferative dynamics in the early zebrafish retina, it should be possible, using this model, and the estimates of putative stem cell proliferative behaviour provided by Wan et al., to simulate the population dynamics of the CMZ, at least through the first few weeks of the organism's life.

 In pursuing this point, we noted a peculiar feature of the He SSM not documented by any of the SPMME reports: the cell cycle model overstates the \textit{per-lineage} rate of mitoses by as much as a factor of 3.
-That is, the mitotic mode rate data presented in He et al., recapitulated here in Fig \ref{SDFig}, panels D, E, and F, and used to optimise both the SM and DM, are probability density functions that are not standardised on a per-lineage basis.
+That is, the mitotic mode rate data presented in He et al., recapitulated here in Fig? \ref{SDFig}, panels D, E, and F, and used to optimize both the SM and DM, are probability density functions that are not standardized on a per-lineage basis.
 These data simply indicate the distribution of mitotic events of a particular type.
-When we take all of the mitotic events documented by He et al. and calculate the probability of any such event occuring per lineage, per hour, we obtain the values presented in Fig \ref{PerLineageFig}.
+When we take all of the mitotic events documented by He et al. and calculate the probability of any such event occurring per lineage, per hour, we obtain the values presented in Fig? \ref{PerLineageFig}.

 \begin{figure}[!h]